 It is therefore important to consider the true overall cost of ‘Ownership’ of the AtoN.
 This consideration should take into account such issues as maintenance periods, equipment replacement periods and environmental implications, both through life and at end of life disposal therefore, end of life recycling / disposal costs should be considered.

-It should also be noted that in some areas an acceptable solution may be to use lower-priced batteries and accept that their replacement may be necessary more frequently than for specialist batteries.
-Such a decision will be influenced by the cost of accessing the AtoN site, and by the ease of fast access in the event of a failure.

-Heritage

-With certain AtoN refurbishment or replacement projects, heritage issue may become a consideration.
-The costs of replacing an ‘Artefact’ piece of equipment cannot be overlooked.
-These costs are not only monetary, but could be deemed to be a cost on history and could be ignored to the projects detriment.
-Consideration therefore should be given to the re-use in the new project or leaving the redundant equipment ‘In situ’ for others to see, or relocation of the artefact to a museum or similar place.
-In any case the cost of any solution should include this.

-Design life

-To enable a final solution to be defined and agreed by the initiating entity a clear view should be available to them that encompasses all the initial criteria, or at least offers them options for consideration.

 Implementation and In-Service phases

 During the in-service life of the AtoN equipment, it is important to monitor the performance of the equipment to ensure the protection of the environment.
 Appropriate measures should be taken to limit the impact of the maintenance activities on the environment.